Connecting the Capital

 Applications might include community groups, community gardens, environmental projects, and city farms wishing to bring people together on community gardening projects, including food growing.
 As well as improving the local environment, you will need to show how your project is making communities stronger.

-Our eco-audits help organisations to be more sustainable and reduce their carbon footprint.
-Eco audits are free and available to all eligible organisations including those applying for, or in receipt of, a Bridging Divides or Investing in Londoners grant.
-Please follow the link here for the application process.
+Our Eco-audits help organisations to be more sustainable and reduce their carbon footprint.
+Eco-audits are free and available to all eligible organisations including those applying for, or in receipt of, a Bridging Divides or Investing in Londoners grant.
+Applications for Eco-audits will usually only be considered where the lease on the building has at least two years to run.
+Please follow this link for the Eco-audit application process.

 We want to fund projects that enable disadvantaged people who are disabled, including those who are experiencing mental health difficulties and people with learning disabilities, to actively participate in the arts, sports and health and well-being opportunities.